oxen-io/session-file-server-old/README.md

 Limit 3rd party client connectivity

 ######Additional Protocol Modules:
-these would allow additional downstream pushes of streams.
+these would allow additional pushes of streams.

-1. tent.io API - this
+1. tent.io API
 2. pond API
 3. maidasafe.net API
 4. Activity Streams
 5. PuSH/RSS
 6. Webfinger
+7. Diaspora
+8. pump.io
+9. Ident.ca / StatusNet
-7. App.net extensions (what new API features can we add?)
+10. App.net extensions (what new API features can we add?)
-8. Diaspora
-9. pump.io
-10. Ident.ca / StatusNet

 Potential Issues
 ======
-- Scale -
-Our implementation will not likely be able to host many connections without considerable resoures.

 - Authentication -
 Each user in each spoke needs to authenticate with the parent network.
 For a more p2p system, we really should look at tent.io, pond, or maidsafe.net to see how they handle auth.
 I'm sure UUIDs are used somewhere.